 I had reached the end of my tether with everything and I felt hopeless.
 I often wonder how I let it get that far, but I guess these things happen.

 Just under six years earlier…

 I was going into my second year of studying Law at university.
-During my first year I spent more money that I actually had… like most students!
+During my first year, I spent more money than I actually had… like most students!
 Not only had I reached my overdraft limit, I had spent the whole of my student loan for that year too (on clothes I might add!).
 So when an opportunity came about to start a business I was more than interested.

 The business was mobile phone unlocking – at the time I didn’t even know what mobile unlocking was!
 I had no real clue about business either, but I had nothing to lose, so I came up with a name and got started.

 I decided to call it “Easy Mobile Unlock”.
 I bought the domain and put a terrible website together myself and set up a Google Adwords account.
 You may be wondering how I did all that with zero knowledge of the internet… I asked as many people as I could, who were far more clued up than I was.
-It worked, because I managed to fumble my way through.
+It worked because I managed to fumble my way through.